Sturm und Drang: Haydn

 A Sturm und Drang period is often attributed to the works of the Austrian composer Joseph Haydn from the late 1760s to early 1770s.
 Works during this period often feature a newly impassioned or agitated element; however, Haydn never mentions Sturm und Drang as a motivation for his new compositional style, and there remains an overarching adherence to classical form and motivic unity.
 Though Haydn may not have been consciously affirming the anti-rational ideals of Sturm und Drang, one can certainly perceive the influence of contemporary trends in musical theatre on his instrumental works during this period.

 Mozart

 Mozart's Symphony No. 25 (the "Little" G-minor symphony, 1773) is one of only two minor-key symphonies by the composer.
 Beyond the atypical key, the symphony features rhythmic syncopation along with the jagged themes associated with Sturm und Drang.
 More interesting is the emancipation of the wind instruments in this piece, with the violins yielding to colorful bursts from the oboe and flute.
-However, it is likely the influence of numerous minor-key works by the Czech composer Johann Baptist Wanhal (a Viennese contemporary and acquaintance of Mozart), rather than a self-conscious adherence to a German literary movement, which is responsible for the harmonic and melodic experiments in the Symphony no. 25.
+However, it is likely a response to numerous minor-key works by the Czech composer Johann Baptist Wanhal (a Viennese contemporary and acquaintance of Mozart), rather than a self-avowed adherence to a German literary movement, which is responsible for the harmonic and melodic experiments in the Symphony no. 25.